 Divine Mercy Novena (continues privately)

-Divine Mercy Novena following 9:00 a.m.
-Mass on Monday and Friday at St. Agnes and Thursday at St. Matthias
+Wednesday: Divine Mercy Novena following 12:00 noon Mass at St. Agnes

 Divine Mercy Novena continues privately for remainder of the week when no Mass is celebrated

-Divine Mercy Sunday, April 7th (regular Sunday schedule)
+Divine Mercy Sunday, April 26th (regular weekend schedule)

 2:00 p.m. — Confessions at St. Agnes